symfony/symfony1-docs/gentle-introduction/en/A-Inside-the-Model-Layer-Propel.markdown

-Chapter 8 - Inside The Model Layer (Propel)
+Appendix A - Inside The Model Layer (Propel)
 ===========================================

 Much of the discussion so far has been devoted to building pages, and processing requests and responses.
 But the business logic of a web application relies mostly on its data model.
 Symfony's default model component is based on an object/relational mapping layer.
 Symfony comes bundles with the two most popular PHP ORMs: [Propel](http://www.propelorm.org/) and [Doctrine](http://www.doctrine-project.org/).
 In a symfony application, you access data stored in a database and modify it through objects; you never address the database explicitly.
 This maintains a high level of abstraction and portability.